Wash and trim the fats of the oxtails, then pat them dry with a kitchen towel. Next, season them with salt and pepper.

 Finish off the oxtail dish and vegetables with gravy, then serve with chopped parsley and bread.

 The new Series 8 ovens not only deliver superior performance with amazing convenience, they are also beautifully crafted with a sophisticated design that extends to the smallest detail.
 It’s the easy way to perfect results.

 Serie 8 - Hood

-To make sure that you only smell what you really want to smell when you're cooking, we have developed a range of particularly powerful cooker hoods.
-In addition, insulation and a low-noise drive make them so quiet that you and your guests will barely hear a thing.
+To make sure that you can bask in pleasing smells everytime you cook, we have developed a range of powerful cook hoods.
+In addition to their strong insulation, a low-noise drive makes them so quiet that you and your guests will barely hear a thing.